okeyrita/Test_task/README.md

 ## MongoDB

-When running of parser is done you can see your database.
+When the parser is done (you can also stop it in any time via CTRL+C), you can see your database.
 Let's use these commands.

 - Run mongo